Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Experiments

-In addition, we compare different backbone networks.
+We compare different backbone networks.
 We use ResNet \cite{resnet}, Swin Transformer \cite{swin_transformer}, and MPViT \cite{mpvit} as the backbone networks to train the model.
 We selected several models with relatively small and similar numbers of parameters.
-These models include ResNet18 with 11.7Mb parameters, ResNet50 with 25 Mb parameters, Swin Transformer-T with 28 Mb parameters, and MPViT-S with 22.8 Mb parameters.
+These models include ResNet18 with 11.7M parameters, ResNet50 with 25 M parameters, Swin Transformer-T with 28 M parameters, and MPViT-S with 22.8 M parameters.
 The experimental findings in Table \ref{table_ablation} reveal that our method has considerably enhanced most metrics when compared to the baseline model using the same backbone network, and the model using MPViT as the backbone network has achieved the greatest performance outcomes.